g33kgrrl/C195/README.txt

 Unzip Acme_Scheduler.zip in the desired directory
 Open IntelliJ IDEA
-Click File -> Open and point it to the C195 directory Click the green run button
+Click File -> Open and point it to the C195 directory When the project opens, click the green Run button

 ## Description of additional report
 The additional report displays a total count of all customers in the system.